Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

 \subsubsection{Simulation study}

-In order to examine the finite sample behavior of the estimation procedures discussed above, we performed a large scale Monte Carlo study.
-For this we simulated from a four-dimensional hierarchical Kendall copula (two bivariate clusters) and then estimated the parameters according to the following methods:
+In order to examine the finite sample behavior of the estimation procedures discussed above, we perform a large scale Monte Carlo study.
+For this, we simulate from a four-dimensional hierarchical Kendall copula (two bivariate clusters; margins are assumed to be known) and then estimate the parameters according to the following methods: \begin{itemize}